|

 - May

-Agreement (BAA) or Bilateral Aviation Safety Agreement (BASA) with
+or Bilateral Aviation Safety Agreement (BASA) with the United States

 - May

-be flown at night or in IFR conditions if properly equipped and
+be flown at night or in IFR conditions only if allowed by the pilot operating

 Examples

-of S-LSAs include the Flight Design CT, the Jihlavan Kappa KP-5, the
+of S-LSAs include the Flight Design CT fixed-wing airplane, the Air Creation Tanarg

-be in any of the following aircraft categories
+be in any of the following aircraft "classes"

 - Airplane